cifkao/moveformer/README.md

 # MoveFormer

+This repository accompanies the paper *MoveFormer: a Transformer-based model for step-selection animal movement modelling*.

 The repository contains the following:
 - `geo_transformers` – the main Python package
 - `config` – training configuration files